Splenectomy

 Is splenectomy safe for people with lupus?

-While doctors prefer to use drugs to treat the thrombocytopenia caused by an enlarged spleen, removal of the spleen works well for many people with lupus.
+While doctors prefer to use drugs to treat thrombocytopenia caused by an enlarged spleen, removal of the spleen works well for many people with lupus.
 Of those people who have their spleen removed, some studies show success rates as high as 60 percent in relieving low platelet counts.1

 One small study from Mexico found that 85.7 percent of those who had the surgery achieved complete remission of low platelets and had to take less prednisone (steroids) than the year before surgery.3

-Special surgical precautions for people with lupus
+Splenectomy precautions for people with lupus

-While the risks of surgery are getting better, patients with lupus tend to be sicker and more vulnerable to complications after surgery than people without lupus.
+People with lupus tend to be sicker and more vulnerable to complications after surgery than people without lupus.
 That is why people with lupus must be monitored closely before, during, and after any surgery.4

 Major surgery such as a splenectomy will need to be planned ahead of time and coordinated with the person’s rheumatologist and hematologist.
-This allows time to stop or start taking medications that may increase the risks of surgery and recovery.
+This allows time to stop or start taking medications that may increase the risks of surgery and recovery.4